LINCS-pipelines/mema/README.md

 This mema docker image was built based on the validated MEMA R package v1.0.1 (released on 2017-05-16) to run all the R code in the vignettes provided by MEP-LINCS on 2017-05-17 at [`https://github.com/MEP-LINCS/MEMA/tree/master/vignettes`](https://github.com/MEP-LINCS/MEMA/tree/master/vignettes) inside a virtual RStudio.

-The docker has been tested on Linux (Ubuntu 14.04 and 16.04), macOS (10.11.6), and Windows (Windows 7 Enterprise).
+The container has been tested on Linux (Ubuntu 14.04 and 16.04), macOS (10.11.6), and Windows (Windows 7 Enterprise).

 ---
 #### Installation of Docker